baronkwan/github-battle/README.md

 ###Usage:###
 ```
 Clone this repo.
-Change directory to */github-battle*.
+Change directory to `./github-battle`
-Add your GitHub API credentials to the helper file.
+Add your GitHub API credentials to the helper file
 NPM install
 NPM run start
 ```